paulcpederson/static-site/README.md

 After that, you can add a script to your `package.json` that runs the build:

 ```
   "scripts": {
     "build": "static-site"
   }
 ```

-Now you can use `npm run build` to run static site with the [default options](#options).
+Now you can use `npm run build` to run Static Site with the [default options](#options).
 To change the options, you can either use the [cli flags](#cli) to change them, or list them in your `package.json` under the `static-site` key:

 ```
   "static-site": {
-    "templateEngine": 'jade',
+    "templateEngine": 'my-engine.js',
     "build": "dist"
   }
 ```

-Now when you build, static site will use the Jade template engine and build to a folder called `dist`.
+Now when you build, Static Site will use your custom template engine and build to a folder called `dist`.
+Options set in the command line will override options set with via `package.json`.

+# How

 Static Site has four basic building blocks:

 - [Front Matter](#front-matter) — data stored at the top of each page
 - [Data Files](#data) — data stored in separate files (Yaml, JSON, JavaScript)